 - Once you have connected it, you can proceed to connect the amplifier to the speakers.
 There are speaker wires available for this purpose and you will find speaker outputs on the back of the amplifier.
 You can also connect the speakers to the receiver if you don’t wish to connect them to the external amp.
 In this case, your receiver will have output ports labeled either front or main to connect the speakers.

 - Connect the speaker wires to the amplifier, making sure to put the left and right wires in the appropriate ports.
-After doing this, you can plug your devices and enjoy the great sound.
+After doing this, you can plug in your devices and enjoy the great sound.

 Note: Here’s how you can connect your subwoofer to an amp without a subwoofer out port.
+Also, before you go about this guide, you may want to check out our article on the best subwoofer and amp combos.

 Connecting a Subwoofer A Receiver